Clay Pit Ponds State Park Preserve: Park description

 The park is a 265 acre nature preserve, comprising wetlands, ponds, sand barrens, spring-fed streams, and woodlands.
-It includes pitch pine woods, and rare wildflowers such as cranberry, lizard-tail, possumhaw, and bog twayblade.
+It includes pine barrens, and rare wildflowers such as cranberry, lizard-tail, possumhaw, and bog twayblade.
 The animal species found in the park include northern black racer snakes, box turtles, eastern fence lizards, Fowler's toads, green frogs, and spring peepers.
 More than 170 bird species have been sighted in the park.
-Deer are also regularly seen there.
+White-tailed deer are also regularly seen there.

 The purpose of the preserve is to retain the site's unique ecology, as well as to provide educational and recreational opportunities, such a nature walks, pond ecology programs, and birdwatching.
 Two hiking trails – the Abraham's Pond Trail and the Ellis Swamp Trail – are open to the public near the park headquarters, and horseback riding is permitted on 5 mi of bridle paths.

 The park has two designated areas, which are set aside for endangered species and are off-limits to the public.